 - Prediction accuracy improves the more you study

-- Independently tracks memory Stability and Difficulty
+- Independently tracks memory Stability (how long a memory lasts) and Difficulty (how hard a card is to recall)

 | Attribute | SM-2 | FSRS 6.0 |